fabilab/northstar/docs/tutorial.rst

 1. a `pandas.DataFrame` with features/genes as rows and cells as columns.

-2. an `anndata.Anndata` object.
-Turns out `Anndata <https://anndata.readthedocs.io/en/stable/>`_
+2. an `anndata.Anndata` object. `Anndata <https://anndata.readthedocs.io/en/stable/>`_
    enforces the opposite convention, so the rows/observation_names must be the cells and the columns/variable_names must be the features/genes.

 .. note::
    `northstar` will take the intersection of your features names and the atlas features to assign cell types.
 Most atlases use gene names instead of EnsemblIDs or other names, so make sure you do the same.
+Remember human genes all ALL CAPS but mouse genes are Capitalized only.

 For this tutorial, we will use pandas, so let's load the data e.g. from a CSV file: